Sonnet 276

 And too, the very reasons I should write.

-To read and dream, my own thoughts to compare —
+To read and dream, my thoughts with his compare —

-That lowly scribe might walk in heaven’s air?
+That lowly scribe might breathe of Heaven’s air?

-Your peerless worth that many lines did grace
+Sure peerless worth that many lines did grace,

 That on your sweetness I did so accrue,